 On October 18, 2021, the District was awarded infrastructure funding from the County of Tulare American Rescue Act for the Interceptor and Relief Sewer Project, the Front Street Well Project, and Clay West Sound Wall Project.
-The projects were allocated \$1.6 million, \$2.2 million, and \$75,000, respectively.
+The projects were allocated \$1.6 million, \$499,995, and \$75,000, respectively.
+There were no grant funds received for this project as of June 30, 2022.